 If you are looking to buy seed from the Bird of Paradise plant, you are in luck.
-The 'Garden of Eaden' seed shop now has Bird of Paradise plant seed in stock as part of its standard range.
+The 'Seeds of Eaden' seed shop now has Bird of Paradise plant seed in stock as part of its standard range.
 Just click on the links to be directed to the new and improved seed shop.
+Prices are all in pounds Stirling (GBP), however all major currencies are accepted at the checkout.

 Unlike many flower and vegetable seeds which you can simply plant and grow, Bird of Paradise seeds must undergo both stratification and scarification before they can be successfully germinated.
 Stratification involves keeping the seeds in cold storage to bring them out of dormancy, and scarification refers to breaking the outer husk of the seed to help the juvenile shoots break through and grow.
 Bird of Paradise plants thrive outside in a Mediterranean environment, similar to USDA hardiness zones 9 through 11.
 If you live in a cooler climate then you can still grow them indoors as an exotic house plant.